These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Immunosuppression Reduced ability of the body to protect against infection and disease.
 Can be caused by chemotherapy.

-Infertility Unable to get pregnant.
+Infertility Being unable to get pregnant.
 May be temporary or permanent and can be caused by chemotherapy, for example.

-Inflammation The reaction of body tissues to injury, infection or irritation.
+Inflammation Swelling, redness or warmth caused by the reaction of body tissues to injury, infection or irritation.

 Inflammatory breast cancer A rare type of breast cancer where the skin of the breast looks red, and may feel warm and tender (‘inflamed’).